jadame10/Weather-Api/README.md

 # Weather-Api
-Weather Api written in React
+Weather Api written in React in 2021.
+Weather forecast for 4 future days for all locations.